 (1 row)

-forces to assign a transaction ID to the current transaction.
-In our case, this is 5062312
+function forces the assignment of a transaction ID to the current transaction.
+In this case, the transaction ID is 5062312

-The first value stays the same.
-Still, all tuples that are modified by transactions with an ID lower than 5062310
+The first value remains the same: all tuples modified by transactions with an ID lower than 5062310

 are visible in the current snapshot.
 However, the upper limit (xmax